- What kind of bank accounts should I have?

 How can Spiral help with your financial goals?

-Spiral is a new ethical banking service¹ that enables customers to use a simple mobile application to effortlessly support the causes they care about while earning bonuses⁵ for actions that are good for humanity and the planet.
-Using Spiral’s unique mobile application, Spiral customers can fund a Giving Account from deposits made to their regular Spiral account and use the Giving Account to make donations to their favorite charities.
+Using Spiral’s unique impact-driven products, customers of any bank can fund a Giving Account from deposits made to their regular account and use the Giving Account to make donations to their favorite charities.